jkormik/bit-ly/README.md

 # Bitly url shortener

-It is a console programm for fast shortening of long knotty urls based on a Bitly API, which also can give you an information about a sum of clicks on your bitlinks.
+It is a console program for fast shortening of long knotty urls based on a Bitly API, which also can give you an information about a sum of clicks on your bitlinks.

 ### How to install